 ††††† j.
 Bonding and attachment to the infant; and

 ††††† 2.
 Arrangement for delivery of needed services;

 ††††† 2.
 A registered nurse;

 ††††† 3.
-A graduate of a four (4) year program in a social or behavioral science or a related field with one (1) year experience performing case management services, except that a masterís degree in a human services field may be substituted for the one (1) year experience; or
+A graduate of a four (4) year program in a social or behavioral science, education field, or a related field with one (1) year experience performing case management services, except that a masterís degree in a human services field may be substituted for the one (1) year experience; or

-††††† 4.
-An associate degree in an early childhood education field and home visitation model training.
+††††† (e) Graduate with an associate degree in an early childhood education field and successful completion of the departmentís home visitation model training.

-††††† (3) Home visitation may take place in the clientís home or another community site if justified in the record.
+††††† Section 4.
+Services.
+(1) Home visitation may take place in the clientís home or another community site if justified in the record.
 A home visitation shall include the following:

 ††††† (a) Monitoring of the childís, motherís, and familyís progress by:

 ††††† 2.
 Tracking appointments to ensure they are being kept;

 ††††† 3.
 Performing follow-up services as identified by the provider; and